COSC3020/graph-representations-melgrif10/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime complexity of the conversion that was implemented depends on the number of verices and the number of edges.
+The outer loop runs through the amount of verices in the graph because it is iterating over each row in the matrix.
+The inner loop runs through all the edges in the graph because it iterates over each column in the matrix.
+Therefore the overall complexity would be O(V*E).

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and